TRULY SCRUMPTIOUS NURSERY Administration of Medicine Policy

 A manager must record every occasion of administering the medication confirming the time & dosage of administration and which member of staff did so.
 The staff member will then sign the form.

 Written permission is required for emergency treatment of chronic illnesses, such as asthma where inhalers may need to be given on a long-term basis.
 If a child has been hospitalised due to an illness, we will contact the child’s health visitor for a multi-agency meeting together with the parents and draw up a health care plan.
-If a child has an asthmatic pump but not been hospitalised, Patricia, Brittany & LAUREN will draw up a health care plan and train all staff to the child’s individual needs.
+If a child has an asthma pump but not been hospitalised, Brittany, Caroline (ROMFORD) Patricia, Hayley, or Kim (ONGAR) will draw up a health care plan and train all staff to the child’s individual needs.

 Staff will be asked to attend training to meet specific needs concerning administration of medicine, or other health related matters.

 Only Level 3 qualified staff with first aid training will be permitted to administer medicine.

 In an emergency, an ambulance will be called for and parents informed immediately.

 The Nursery Managers will monitor staff to ensure the procedures are being carried out, and that they are clear to all.
 Staff will be asked to feedback at meetings any areas of concern or to identify training needs that they may.